A super simple Jam Tart Recipe that even kids can bake – with or without you!

-Cooking can also assist the development of fine motor skills – that is, activities that strengthen and improve the dexterity of the muscles of the arm, hand and fingers, that are so important for learning to control a pencil to draw and write.
+Cooking can also assist the development of fine motor skills – that is, strengthening and improving the dexterity of the muscles of the arm, hand and fingers; muscles essential for learning to control a pencil to draw and write.
 Many of the processes involved in food preparation provide opportunities for children to use these same muscles – activities such as slicing, stirring, whisking, peeling, mashing, kneading, grating, squeezing juice, crushing with a garlic press and pounding with a mortar and pestle.

 Jam Tart Recipe for Baking with Kids

 You’ll find the full recipe below but a few tips and a walk through of the recipe with images can be helpful for children to refer to as they cook.

 This recipe is great as it requires just four ingredients – plain/all purpose flour, butter, water and jam.
 That’s it!

 After preheating the oven to 180˚C, grease a muffin tray with a little softened, extra butter aonnd a piece of kitchen paper towel.